Brian Rini, Who Allegedly Told Police He Was Missing 14-Year-Old Timmothy Pitzen, Faces Eight Years In Prison

 Brian Rini, the 23-year-old man who allegedly told police he was a missing 14-year-old boy from Illinois, has been booked in jail on Friday and could face up to eight years in prison for his lie.

 Rini, of Medina, Ohio, was jailed on Friday after the FBI declared his story a hoax.
-As the Guardian reported, Rini was charged with making false statements to authorities.
+As The Guardian reported, Rini was charged with making false statements to authorities.

-Police said Brian Michael Rini was found wandering on a street in Kentucky just over the border of Ohio, and told police he was the missing boy.
+Police said Brian Michael Rini was found wandering on a street in Kentucky just over the border of Ohio and told police he was the missing boy.

 The report noted that Rini refused to be fingerprinted by police after making the claim that he was Timmothy Pitzen, but did agree to a DNA test that ultimately identified him as the 23-year-old.
 Authorities said Rini had been released from prison on probation less than a month ago after serving a year for vandalism and burglary, and he has a history of making false statements to police.